Vosbrucke/Thesis/README.md

 # **Spatial Dependence and Electoral Dynamics of Far-Right Party Support in Europe**

+# Updates
+- 01.02.2026:
+  * added panel modeling code and run various models testing thesis hypothesis.
+SDM shows the most interesting results.
+It allocates 76.8% of variability to contagion effects and 23.2% to local effects.
+It might be either that there is indeed a true contagion taking place with ideas/attitudes spreading between neighbors, or there are many imitted spatial variables- missing contextual factors that cluster spatially.
+It requires therefore further data ingestion for testing (project for the upcoming week):
+    * Historical context:
+      * minority data from 2021 National Census- Kashubian, German, Ukrainian, Silesian, Belarusian.
+The results were compared against 2011 data to see if 2021 data can be extrapolated for years before- otherwise the granularity is wrong.
+There are some changes, most probably would be best to classify in a binary state
+      * classified Prussian, Austrian-Hungarian and Russian partition
+      * former german territory - Areas of Silesia, Lubusz vojewodship, West Pomerania, Masuria and Warmia were populated by people displaced from the eastern borderlands.
+The newly settled towns were inhabited by a mixed population, from all regions of Poland, which forced people to abandon the local customs they had brought with them leading to more openness to others and in consequence liberal view
+    * Economic structure:
+      * employment agriculture/manufacturing/services share - next step in the process; data downloaded just need to process it
+      * deindustrialization index - WIP
+      * eu accession winners losers - WIP (difficult to find any data but let's try again)
+    * Urban context:
+      * distance to major university city - WIP
+      * urban type (metropolis/city/town/village categorical) - WIP
+      * accessibility index (road network, public transport) - WIP
+      * remoteness score (peripherality measure) - WIP

+# Urban character
+- suburban_dummy (commuting zones around cities)
+- city_size_category (small/medium/large urban center)
+- functional_urban_area (vs standalone municipalities)

+- 25.01.2026:
+   * Full overhaul:
+     * New data
+     * New README
+     * New code
+     * New hypthesis

 # Table of content
 1. Introduction and objectives of thesis
 2. Overview of the state of research into the 3rd wave of far right surge